Avoiding Counterfeit Medication

 - Information and graphics have been cut and pasted from PDLabs website to theirs

-- The pharmacist can not answer specific questions about how Transdermal Verapamil 15% Gel treats your patient's condition or why they should avoid certain drugs and supplements
+- The pharmacist can not answer specific questions about how Transdermal Verapamil 15% Gel treats your condition or why you should avoid certain drugs and supplements

 Identifying Counterfeit Transdermal Verapamil 15% Gel

 Some counterfeits may be easy to identify and others may look very similar and have similar characteristics to PDLabs' Transdermal Verapamil 15% Gel.
 The following tips will help you to identify counterfeit medication.